Skip to main content

 Insulin resistance isn’t a diagnosis — it’s a slope.
 Knowing where your variants put you on that slope changes whether default habits maintain margin or whether sleep, training, and meal timing have to be deliberate before it shows up in labs.

 Insulin Resistance is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →